John Lemon, Singleton Schreiber Photo

 • State of California

-• United States District Courts for the Northern District of California
+• United States District Court for the Northern District of California

-• United States District Courts for the Southern District of California
+• United States District Court for the Southern District of California

-• United States District Courts for the Eastern District of California
+• United States District Court for the Eastern District of California

 • United States Court of Appeals for the Ninth Circuit